sour dough discard brownies

 Your recipe does not print well as far as format goes.
 There is a giant add at the top of the printed version and ads on the sides and it just looks messy.
 I like to print recipes and keep the ones I like in a 3 ring binder and page protectors.
 This one unfortunately wont make it into my binder strictly because the formatting is terrible.

-1. Wild N Free Farms
+1. Wild N Free Farms says:

 Oh my I didn’t even notice that ads were popping up there!
 I’ll look into getting that fixed.
 Thanks for letting me know